TodePond/TodePondDotCom/wikiblogarden/art/comedy/readme.md

 ## What is a joke?

-It's a joke that it's the year 2024 and tech bros still don't know what a joke is.
-Tech humour is terrible because:
+It's a joke that it's the year 2024 tech humour is still terrible because:

 - It doesn't defy expectation.
 - There's no hidden subtext.

-It's just pointing and laughing - also known as punching down.
+It's just pointing and laughing - punching down.

 > This blog post is inspired by all the terrible jokes that get submitted to me for [dreamberd](https://github.com/todepond/dreamberd).
-Hopefully you're better equipped now.

 ## What is a joke?